Skip to content

 Example annotation task

 With the above campaign configuration, an annotation task on a table row would look like the image below.
-The form fields are in the same order as in the campaign configuration, and instead of a free input field there is a select, with predefined annotations, for the last name entity.
+The form fields are in the same order as in the campaign configuration, and instead of a free input field there is a select, with a list of custom annotations, for the last name entity.

 Example entity form annotation task